iguessthislldo/opendds-devguide-converter/devguide/getting_started.rst

         ws->detach_condition(condition);

-For more details about status, conditions, and wait sets, see Chapter :ref:`Conditions and Listeners`.
+For more details about status, conditions, and wait sets, see Chapter :ref:`conditions_and_listeners--conditions-and-listeners`.

+.. _getting_started--sample-publication:

 Sample Publication
 ------------------

+..
+    Sect<2.1.3.5>

 The message publication is quite straightforward: